Will-Armentrout/Connect-4/README.md

 # Connect-4
-Building a connect 4 game with an AI bot to play against.
+Building Connect 4 game with pygame
+Creating an AI bot to play against